Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical examples to demonstrate the effectiveness of the iterative reconstruction algorithm with learned projector (i.e. \textit{Learned Combined Algorithm}) for the problem (IP).
-In Section \ref{subsec5.1}, we give the experimental setup for numerical examples.
-The performance of \textit{Learned Combined Algorithm} is shown in Section \ref{subsec5.2} and we compare this algorithm with other methods in Section \ref{sec5.3}.
+In this section, we present numerical experiments to illustrate the effectiveness of the learned projected iterative algorithm (i.e., \textit{Learned Projected Algorithm}) for the problem (IP).
+The experimental setup is given in Subsection \ref{S5_1} for numerical experiments.
+The performances of \textit{Learned Projected Algorithm} and \textit{Simplified Learned Projected Algorithm} are shown in Subsection \ref{S5_2}.
+To show the robustness of our algorithms with respect to noise, our algorithms are tested with different noise levels in Subsection \ref{S5_3}.